Umair772/Anamoly_Detection/README.md

 - Windows Subsystem for Linux 1 (WSL1), under Ubuntu Bionic 18.04.5 LTS
 - A Linux Machine, under Ubuntu Bionic 18.04.5 LTS

-Notes for Umair/Nancy:
-- Place sdk.zip in this directory
-- Place icicle-kit-simulator.zip in this directory
-- Place raw_data/ and raw_noise/ in this directory

-raw_data/ and raw_noise/ aren't in the repo simply cause they're big and you can get off google drive

-sdk.zip and icicle-kit-simulator.zip are not public releases yet, so there's no git repo that we can mark as a submodule nor a permanent mirror to download from